(045) 894 538

 Locall: 1890 92 77 70

 This is a means tested payment for carers who live and look after people who need full time care.
-If your child is under 16, you may qualify for Carers Allowance.

 If you qualify for Carer’s Allowance you will also qualify for the Household Benefits Package (if you are living with the person you are caring for) and a Travel Pass.